Hafas/nostegama/README.md

 ## Configuration

-The `config.json` file and the command line interface are offering you options to configure Nostegma.
+The `config.json` file and the command line interface are offering you options to configure Nostegama.
 The `config.json` file will override the default options.
 Options passed to the command line interface will override both the default options and the options provided by the `config.json` file.

 To use the command line options use this syntax: